mattbrand/campconquer/README.md

 - [ ] gear buy & sell
 - [ ] make "moves" upload/download/storage more efficient

+- [ ] write script to copy player/fitbit auth info from staging to prod
+- [ ] 'control group' players (no team)
+  - can see steps etc but no redemption
+- [ ] player HTML page -- when logged in, shows activities etc

+- [ ] only one goal: 60 min of combined moderate&vigorous

 ## chores

 - [ ] state machine for game